|

 Wendy Turner (Grad.
 2007) |

 Wendy’s research project focused on plant-water relation in emergent wetland plants.
 This includes plant physiological modifications during water deficits.
-After graduating Wendy entered Law School in Southern California with interests in environmental law.
+After graduating, Wendy enrolled at the California Western School of Law with interests in environmental law.

 |